 Osteoporosis is often considered to be a condition that frail elderly women develop.
 However, the damage from osteoporosis begins much earlier in life.
 Because peak bone density is reached at approximately 25 years of age, it is important to build strong bones by that age, so that the bones will remain strong later in life.
 Adequate calcium intake is an essential part of building strong bones.

-In the United States, nearly 10 million people already have osteoporosis.
-Another 18 million people have low bone mass that places them at an increased risk for developing osteoporosis.
+In the United States, many people already have osteoporosis.
+A large number of people also have low bone mass that places them at an increased risk for developing osteoporosis.
 As our population ages, these numbers will increase.
-About 80% of those with osteoporosis are women.
+A majority of those with osteoporosis are women.
 Of people older than 50 years of age, one in two women and one in eight men are predicted to have an osteoporosis-related fracture in their lifetime.

 Must Read Articles Related to Osteoporosis